US WorldMeds is committed to the future

 Please check back periodically for any updates to current areas of therapeutic focus.

-In general, IITs are smaller in scale than Phase IV trials and are "proof of concept" or "exploratory" in nature.
+In general, IIRs are smaller in scale than Phase IV Research and are "proof of concept" or "exploratory" in nature.
 US WorldMeds may provide funding and other forms of support, such as clinical trial materials, to support studies initiated and sponsored by outside researchers.

 Lofexidine Areas of Interest: